hikerpig/gatsby-project-kb/demo/content/features/graph-view.md

 Graph View
 ===

-Click the 'Show Graph Visualisation' button on top-right to show a graph visualising the relationships of your notes.
+Click the 'Show Graph Visualisation' button on top-right to show a graph visualising the relationships  - which are established by [[wiki-links]] - of your notes.
 You can even searc your notes and get result nodes highlighted as you search.

 The graph is rendered by [note-graph].